Paying for College

 Determining Residency - are you in-state or out-of-state?

-General Tips for Saving Money
+Other Tips for Saving Money in College

 - Choose the right major.
 College is expensive, the average Class of 2016 graduate has over $37,000 in debt.
 Think about what major you are choosing when you calculate the amount of debt you might be required to pay.
 If you work for a government or non-profit, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Plan.
 There are many jobs that won’t make enough money in a year to allow you the funds to start to repay such a debt.
 Look at a debt calculator in thinking about your future expenses, such as Crown.
 Check out our budgeting assistance page for other options for thinking about how to repay the debt.
 Contact us at firstname.lastname@example.org for assistance thinking this through.
 Here is a link to a great article about choosing the right major – from July 2013.